teese/eccpy/readme.rst

 Development status
 ------------------

 ECCpy has been used extensively for the analysis of LD50 assays by bachelor, master and PhD students within the lab of Dieter Langosch at the Technical University of Munich in Germany.
-However this software is released "as is", and is likely to contain bugs related to particular data types, python versions or operating systems.
+However this software is released "as is", and may contain bugs related to particular data types, python versions or operating systems.

 Installation
 ------------